thm-mni-ii/JooMDD/docu/eJSLGuide.md

     DetailsPage Session {...}
 }
 ```
-Index pages can be used to define the rpresentation of one or more entity attributes in a tabular list view.
-If a page is then referenced by a component (in the extension modelling part), all the requiredm MVC code will be generated.
+Index pages can be used to define the representation of one or more entity attributes in a tabular list view.
+If a page is then referenced by a component (in the extension modelling part), all the required MVC code will be generated.
 If you want to reuse the page for frontend and backend of your component, you can reference it several times in the extension definition.
 Additionally, you can refer the same page by a module to use it for the module representation.
 This is one of the biggest strengths of JooMDD in contrast to other code generators.

 <img src="img/conference_J3_backend_page.png" alt="Conference backend list" style="max-width:100%">